volkamerlab/KinFragLib/README.md

 an in-depth analysis of the chemical space of known kinase inhibitors and can be used to enumerate recombined fragments in order to generate novel potential inhibitors.

-We have added an extension with *CustomKinFragLib* which provides a pipeline to filter the fragments in KinFragLib checking for unwanted substructures (PAINS and Brenk et al.), lead-/drug-likeness (Rule of Three and QED), synthesizability (similarity to buyable building blocks and SYBA) and pairwise retrosynthesizability.
+We have added an extension with *CustomKinFragLib* which provides a pipeline to filter the fragments in KinFragLib checking for unwanted substructures (PAINS and Brenk et al.), drug-likeness (Rule of Three and QED), synthesizability (similarity to buyable building blocks and SYBA) and pairwise retrosynthesizability.
 Each filter can be (de-)activated and the parameters can be modified by the user to create a customized filtered fragment library.

 ## Quick start